mayankX/graph-ai/README.md

     NEXT_PUBLIC_FIREBASE_APP_ID="your-app-id"
     ```

-**Important**: The `.env.local` file is included in `.gitignore` to ensure you do not accidentally commit your secret keys to source control.
+**Important**: The `.gitignore` file is configured to ignore `.env.local`, so you will not accidentally commit your secret keys to source control.
+If you have already committed this file, you can remove it from your repository's history by running `git rm --cached .env.local`.

 ### Running the Development Server